In the middle of all my Memorial Day shopping and party plans, I heard something so poignant, so true and so profound…

 And for that?

-To all those who have served and continue to serve.
+A giant immeasurable thank you to all those who have served and continue to serve.

 You are my heroes.